Bojan Šaranov

-Bojan Šaranov (Serbian Cyrillic: Бојан Шаранов; born 22 October 1987) is a Serbian professional footballer who plays as a goalkeeper for Greek Super League club Lamia, for which he is captain.
+Bojan Šaranov (Serbian Cyrillic: Бојан Шаранов; born 22 October 1987) is a Serbian professional footballer who plays as a goalkeeper for Serbian League Belgrade club Brodarac.

 Club career

 OFK Beograd

 Born in Vršac, Šaranov started out at OFK Beograd, making his senior debuts in the 2004–05 season, aged 17.
 He subsequently went on loan to Mačva Šabac, Bežanija, and Rudar Pljevlja in order to gain first team experience.
 After consecutive loan spells, Šaranov returned to OFK Beograd and became the first-choice goalkeeper following Radiša Ilić's departure in the 2009 winter transfer window.

 Šaranov missed just two games in the 2009–10 Serbian SuperLiga, helping the side earn a 3rd-place finish and secure a spot in the 2010–11 UEFA Europa League.
 In the following 2010–11 campaign, Šaranov was named in the league's Team of the Season due to his performances in the process.

 Maccabi Haifa

 In June 2011, Šaranov moved abroad and signed with Israeli champions Maccabi Haifa.
 He made his official debut for the club on 27 July 2011, being substituted by Nir Davidovich at half-time in an eventual 2–1 home win over Slovenian side Maribor.
 On 20 August 2011, Šaranov made his first league appearance for Maccabi Haifa in a 4–1 away success at Maccabi Netanya.
 He also collected five appearances in the 2011–12 UEFA Europa League group stage.

 On 24 October 2013, Šaranov saved two penalties taken by Miroslav Stoch, but failed to prevent his team's 2–3 loss away at PAOK in Group L of the Europa League.
 He again missed just one game in the group stage, as the team finished in third place.
 In his third season at Maccabi Haifa, Šaranov made a career-high 38 appearances in all competitions.